Graph Ranking and the Cost of Sybil Defense: Distortion of

 \subsection{All \prs are close in total variation distance}

-In this section, we prove Theorem~\ref{thm:contr-low} (which we will use later in the proof of Theorem~\ref{thm:minppr-dist}) and bound the total variation distance between any PageRank and the corresponding reference rank.
+In this section, we prove Lemma~\ref{lem:contr-low} (which we will use later in the proof of Theorem~\ref{thm:minppr-dist}) and bound the total variation distance between any PageRank and the corresponding reference rank.

 \begin{lemma} Let $\graph{G} = (\nodes, \edges)$ be a graph in $\ergodicG$, let $\R$ be a reset vector on $\graph{G}$, and let $0 < \rp < 1$.
 Then for all $y \in \nodes$ with $\station{\graph{G}}[y] \ne 0$,